ChiaWeiKuo/chiaweikuo.github.io/_pages/Research.md

 # 3. Heat Transfer
-- _Heat dissipation analysis of a totally-enclosed fan-cooled motor_
+- _Heat dissipation analysis of an industrial-scale totally-enclosed fan-cooled motor_
 - _Heat transfer analysis of an industrial oven_